 VDH's data reveal that vaccinations have saved lives (Source; Source).
 Despite some progress in recent months, disparities remain in infections and deaths since the availability of vaccines, especially concerning: 1) race; 2) age and sex; and 3) urban-rural divides.
 Disparities detailed in previous vaccine equity reports remain.
 As shown in Table 3, Whites represent 61% of Virginia's population, 56% of cases, and 67% of deaths.
 Blacks represent only 19% of the population yet 23% of cases and 23% of deaths.
 Further, Hispanics make up 10% of the population yet 14% of cases and 6% of deaths.
-When comparing the percentages in the population, both Blacks and Hispanics still disproportionately contract COVID-19, and Blacks disproportionately die from it.
+Since Blacks represent only 19% of Virginia's total population but 23% of cases and Hispanics represent only 10% of the total population but 14% of cases, both Blacks and Hispanics still disproportionately contract COVID-19.
+As for COVID-19 deaths, Blacks represent 19% of the total population but 23% of deaths and Whites make up 61% of the population but 67% of deaths, meaning Blacks and Whites disproportionately die from COVID-19.